SAP/openui5-docs/docs/Responsive_Paddings_Enablement_3b718b5.md

 >
 >

+***

+<a name="loio3b718b5372fa457c92cf5087a673e953__section_d2f_1pv_jjb"/>

+### Usage

 As a control developer you can apply responsive paddings over separate parts of the controls, when using the SAP Quartz theme.
 The `sap.ui.core.util.ResponsivePaddingsEnablement` allows the breakpoints and layout paddings to be determined by the container's width.

 ***

-<a name="loio3b718b5372fa457c92cf5087a673e953__section_d2f_1pv_jjb"/>

-### Implementation
+#### How to Enable Responsive Paddings

 Here is an example how to implement the utility when developing a control: